 Warm tones welcome guests to the city in the autumn, and Ottawa has events in every shade.
 Celebrate the magic, mystery and majesty of Canada’s capital with visits to our National Gallery of Canada and the Canadian War Museum, red-hot musical acts at CityFolk Fest, plus spirits, suds, and more fall fun.

 There’s no question, Québec’s Gatineau Park is the ultimate fall colours destination.
 With so much so see, it can be hard to know where to start.
 Try the colourfully named Pink Lake, with its spellbinding and well-maintained trails, and lookout posts with a fall vista for the ages!

 You don’t have to be an art buff to find yourself immersed in the creativity carefully housed in our National Gallery of Canada.
-Intriguing pieces anchor the re-imagined Canadian and Indigenous Galleries, opening in 2017.
-They include collections of Indigenous Art from Aboriginal Peoples of Canada that showcase unique artistic practices outside of established western art canons.
+The re-imagined Canadian and Indigenous Galleries include collections of Indigenous Art from Aboriginal Peoples of Canada that showcase unique artistic practices outside of established western art canons.

 Operating outside traditional definitions of folk music is CityFolk – a four-day music festival at Lansdowne that includes international headliners from all genres and a harvest of local music that spills out of neighbouring businesses along Bank Street!